 Assessment methods include essays, reports, practical work and presentations.
 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.

-The Health Sciences and Wellbeing Integrated Foundation Year includes four modules:
+The Health Sciences and Wellbeing Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Sport and Exercise in the Community (20 credits)

 - Get an introduction to the structure and function of organised sport and associated provision, particularly in the UK

 Principles of Sport and Exercise Physiology (20 credits)